contact@consultdmw.com

 Applying Logical AND to Filters

 Expressions linked by logical AND imply that those expressions are inclusive.
-So when you say to yourself that you want your query to filter all records relating to Project Mars in the North Region, you’re thinking Project Mars AND Region North.
-Or, to address your thinking as a logical expression, Project = Mars And Region = North
+So when you say to yourself that you want your query to filter all records relating to Project Mars in the North Region, you're thinking Project Mars AND Region North.
+Or, to address your thinking as a logical expression, Project = Mars AND Region = North

 In the Access query design grid, you apply filters by inputting into the Criteria part of the grid.
 By inputting into the same row of Criteria, you link the filters by logical AND.
 So here goes for Mars North: